-These issue with the Hash Collision is that the idea behind SHA-1 was essentially each file would be given a unique header and in 1993 when this was first developed the for-site that there could potentially be a collision would have seemed impossible due to the amount of computing power required to even entertain this and the fact that PC and computer use was no where near as common as it is today.
+These issue with the Hash Collision is due to the idea behind SHA-1, in that each file would be given a unique header.
+While in 1993 when this was first developed the vision that there could potentially be a collision would have seemed impossible due to the amount of computing power required to even entertain this.
+The fact that computer use was no where near as common as it is today.
 But although Google has managed to force a collision between 2 items having the same SHA-1 hash it did however take them 2 year.
 Aswell as support from the university of Amsterdam.
-Combine the resources and computing power both a university and Google have and given it took them 2 years to achieve this means as an out-and-out security vulnerability it is not all that feasible that a hacker would be able to force a collision and potentially cause damage.<img class=”size-full wp-image-97 aligncenter” src=”https://michaeltalkstech.files.wordpress.com/2017/03/googlecollisioncrackimae.png” alt=”GoogleCollisionCrackImae” width=”460″ height=”458″> Source: <a href=”https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html” target=”_blank” rel=”noopener noreferrer”>Google Security Blog</a>
+Combine the resources and computing power both a university and Google have and given it took them 2 years to achieve this means as an out-and-out security vulnerability it is not all that feasible.
+There is relatively limited risk that an attacker would be able to force a collision and potentially cause damage.<img class=”size-full wp-image-97 aligncenter” src=”https://michaeltalkstech.files.wordpress.com/2017/03/googlecollisioncrackimae.png” alt=”GoogleCollisionCrackImae” width=”460″ height=”458″> Source: <a href=”https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html” target=”_blank” rel=”noopener noreferrer”>Google Security Blog</a>

-And furthermore companies such as Google and Microsoft already use SHA-256 so your average joe who uses YouTube and Gmail will have nothing to worry about in regards to their online privacy and security.
+And furthermore companies such as Google and Microsoft already use SHA-256 so the avarage use who uses YouTube and Gmail will have nothing to worry about in regards to their online privacy and security.